What if everything you thought you knew about keto protein consumption was wrong?

 But it’s time to recognize protein for the powerful macro it is.
 If you’re into keto for fat-burning and muscle maintenance, you might want to rethink how much protein you’re eating.

-It’s not accurate to think that gluconeogenesis is the result of excess of protein when you’re eating keto.
+It’s not accurate to think that gluconeogenesis is the result of an excess of protein when you’re eating keto.

-Then add a few protein-rich keto recipes to your keto menu planning to make sure you’re meeting your daily intake amount.
+Determine your ideal protein intake using math or the Perfect Keto calculator, then add a few protein-rich keto recipes to your keto menu planning to make sure you’re meeting your daily intake amount.